nickwinder/illness-to-ultra/content/blog/trainingPlan.md

 ## Intro
 If you've not read my [first few posts][Introduction], I'd suggest moving back and going through these first.
 This will give you a basis on why this plan is focused on specific training and gradual build up.

 This post will take you through the outline of my training plan, in which I will be strict with pacing and distance, ensuring not to over do it at any point.
-Please note that I already have a good base for running, therefore it would be advisable to scale down the distances slightly.
+Please note that I already have a good base for running, therefore it would be advisable to scale up/down the distances for your own needs.

 ## The Plan
 Although you would expect the main focus of the plan to be about running this is not the case.
 The plan dictates that I will be active 6 days of the week with 1 day of rest.
 This may sound like a lot, but it's important to note the intensity of most of these days.
 Out of all the days, I would say that only 1 of the days is strenuously intensive.
 Also, this is highly based around my own situation where I am static most of the day as I have a desk job.
 Therefore taking the time out my day to exercise is very important for my health both physically and mentally.